Gilead: Neo-Assyrian province

 King Tiglath-Pileser III of Assyria established the province of Gal'azu (Gilead) c.
 733 BCE.

 Arabic

-Gilead (جلعاد, Ǧalʻād or Jalaad) is an Arabic term used to refer to the mountainous land extending north and south of Jabbok.
+In Arabic, "Gilead" (جلعاد) is a term used to refer to the mountainous land extending north and south of Jabbok.
 It was used more generally for the entire region east of the Jordan River.
 It corresponds today to the northwestern part of the Kingdom of Jordan.
 The region appears in the ancient Safaitic inscriptions.